wazuh/wazuh-documentation/source/packaging/generate-ova.rst

  # ./generate_ova.sh -b -v 3.10.2 -e 7.3.2 -r unstable -c

-This will generate a Virtual machine with Wazuh manager 3.10.2 and ELK 7.3.2 installed using stable packages and generate the sha512 checksum
+This will generate a Virtual machine with Wazuh manager 3.10.2 and ELK 7.3.2 installed using unstable packages and generate the sha512 checksum